keith-ratcliffe/cloud-basher/_docs-latest/getting-started/quickstart-reference.md

 * The goal of the quickstart's PKI setup is to demonstrate DataWave's ability to be integrated easily into an organization's existing private key infrastructure and user auth services.
-See [datawave/bootstrap-user.sh][dw_blob_datawave_bootstrap_user] for more information on configuration of the test user's roles and associated Accumulo authorizations
+See [datawave/bootstrap-user.sh][dw_blob_datawave_bootstrap_user] for more information on configuring the test user's roles and associated Accumulo authorizations

 * To test with your own certificate materials, override the keystore &amp; truststore variables from [datawave/bootstrap.sh][dw_blob_datawave_bootstrap_pki] within your *~/.bashrc* prior to [installing the quickstart](quickstart-install)